jpdery/moobile-core-doc/Source/Component/Component.md

 ### getStyle() {#getStyle}

-Returns the name of the current style of this component.
+Returns the current style name.

 #### Returns:

-- *String* The style name or `null`.
+- *String* The current style name or `null` if no style were set.

 -----

 ### addClass(name) {#addClass}

-Adds a CSS class to this component's element.
+Adds the specified CSS class to this component's element.

 #### Parameters: